-Once you have your heart set on a particular property, the legal process of the purchase of a house begins.
-Making a formal offer initiates the process of buying a home – based on the asking price and average house prices in the area.
+Once you have your heart set on a particular property, the legal process of purchasing a house begins.
+Making a formal offer initiates buying a home – based on the asking price and average house prices in the area.
 And once you have had an offer accepted, you will probably want to appoint a solicitor or a conveyancer to ensure a smooth and timely transaction (although it is possible to do your conveyancing).
-With a little planning, research and guidance from estate agents and property experts, you can give yourself the best chance possible of buying a house, hassle-free and at the right price.
+With a bit of planning, research and guidance from estate agents and property experts, you can give yourself the best chance possible of buying a house hassle-free and at the right price.

 Put Yourself in a Strong Negotiating Position

 People with houses for sale in your chosen area will most likely want the best price possible for their property.
-However, if you can guarantee that buying a home will be a smooth and quick process, you could negotiate yourself a significant discount on the asking price.
+However, if you can guarantee that buying a home will be a smooth and quick process, you could negotiate a significant discount on the asking price.

-Before you find property for sale, you should have your mortgage offer or funds in place.
-People selling houses enticed by the prospect of a quick sale might be persuaded to drop their asking price a little, as a reward.
+Before you find a house for sale, you should have your mortgage offer or funds in place.
+Sellers wanting a quick sale might be prepared to drop their price a little as a reward.
 Ensure that both the vendor and the estate agent know that you are in a position to proceed immediately.

 If you are lucky enough to have no property chain to contend with, this could also strengthen your negotiating position.
-Of course, you could be a first-time buyer, so your purchase won’t be reliant on selling a house first.
-Or if you are prepared to find a property to rent for a few weeks, you could sell your home first.
+Of course, you could be a first-time buyer, so your purchase won’t rely on selling a house first.
+Or, if you are prepared to find a property to rent for a few weeks, you could sell your home first.
 That would give you the funds you need and the ability to proceed immediately – a situation that should present an opportunity to drive a hard bargain.